enrightc/The-Gourmet-Cake-Club/README.md

 ### **Landing Page:**
 - **Hero**
   - The landing page boasts a captivating hero section directly below the navigation bar.
-The hero has a view height value of 90 meaning it takes up a large acrea of the device ccreen.
 The hero features a striking background image with text overlay, elegantly presenting the website's title and tagline.
 To enhance the visual impact, the hero on the landing page has a view height value set to 90, meaning it occupies a significant portion of the device screen.
 This intentional design choice ensures that visitors are greeted with a visually immersive experience, setting the tone for the rest of the website.

 Landing page hero:
 ![Navigation bar](docs/readme_images/hero-image.png)